cprepos/jwt/README.md

 npm install pm2 -g
 pm2 start server.js -i 4 // controls forking, restarting, scaling and load balancing for the one server.
-We can expand to more as needed.
+I can expand to more as needed.